datenlord/datenlord/sdk/python/README.md

 ### Python Example

+- See the Python example in the `example` directory.

+### Documentation

+- See the `docs` directory for the Python SDK documentation.

 #### Installation
 Before using the Python SDK, make sure you have installed the `datenlordsdk` package.
 You can install it from PyPI (if published) or build and install it locally using `maturin`.